Family, Friends, Safety

 are found.
 Most importantly, such visages remind us of our insignificance and

-deflate anger, worry, and other personal obsessions.
+deflate anger, worry, and self-indulgence.

 Sometimes a person is an orphan and doesn’t know where he comes from.